Build your first agent

 This section will only be relevant if you are a member of a restricted space, e.g. a space that contains private data that your administrator has decided to only open to a specific set of Dust users.
 How do you know if that's your case?
 Simply click on Manage: if there's nothing to select here, then you don't have access to any restricted space, and you don't need to change anything in your agent!

 Then, you'll find the Triggers section, where you can choose to automate your agent.
-We will cover this in the next course, feel free to ignore this section for now.

 Finally, the last section in the agent builder is the Settings, where you'll choose a name for your agent, a description, and you'll define its sharing parameters.
 An Unpublished agent is only available to you, its creator.
 Keep your agents unpublished during their testing phase.
 Once an agent is ready to be released and used by your colleagues, switch it to Published to open it to everyone on the workspace.